-Best known for the wildly popular viral video series, “Guy On A Buffalo,” Jomo & The Possum Posse have been rousing crowds since the turn of the millennium (this last one) with their blend of cynicism, dead-eyed soul and anti-machismo honky-tonk.
+Best known for the wildly popular viral video series, “Guy On A Buffalo,” Jomo & The Possum Posse made a name for themselves with their unique blend of cynicism, dead-eyed soul and anti-machismo honky-tonk.
 Their cult video series has surpassed 20 million views, garnering national attention from NPR’s All Things Considered, Forbes, G4’s Attack of the Show, and a slew of major media outlets.

 The band is led by Jomo Edwards, who’s award-wining lyrics tend to skate the line between the sardonic and the arcane… Jomo can also be heard weekly as co-host of Sun Radio’s Behind The Lines – Tuesdays at 8pm and Sundays at high noon.

-The band has made a name for themselves as one of the most talented, ridiculous and cerebrally entertaining live acts around.
+The band has established itself as one of the most talented, ridiculous and cerebrally entertaining live acts around.
 Their latest record, “Local Motive” skews heavily toward roots rock & roll and old-school country.

 Here’s what somebody said about it: